MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt.md

 description: Learn how bots handle user interruptions.
 See how to implement help and cancel interruptions, how to create and test bots, and how to handle unexpected errors.
 keywords: interrupt, interruptions, switching topic, break
 author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: how-to
 ms.service: bot-service
-ms.date: 10/18/2021
+ms.date: 11/01/2021
 monikerRange: 'azure-bot-service-4.0'
 ---